 If you are an outdoors person and want to take in some of the best views of the skyline, this is the place you want to visit by walking or biking.
 There are bikes through downtown for you to rent for your ride as well or how about a kayak down the waterway?

 If you like to go out on a Saturday night, on the first Saturday of each month, you can check out the North Gallery.
 The Gallery Hop is seen as one of the best things you can do for free in the area.
 During the hop, art galleries and retail shops within the district stay open extra late.

-You will see street musicians and lots of live entertainment as you walk around to do some shopping or just people watching, this is something nice for a date night, family time or just a solo walk to get out of working at home all day long.
+You will see street musicians and lots of live entertainment as you walk around to do some shopping or just people-watching.
+This is something nice for a night out or just a solo walk to get out of working at home all day long.

 Location: High Street in the Short North, Columbus, Ohio